 I had never seen a true state of catatonia before, but that is what happened to this mother of three.
 She entered into the partial-hospitalization program I was working for at the time.
 For at least a week she would sit in the groups and just stare off at something only she could see.
 She wasn't able to engage with the information that her peers or the therapists were sharing.
 She wasn't able to answer questions or have much comprehension of what was going on around her.
 It seemed like we couldn't reach her.
 But slowly, ever so slowly, she started to receive the care that was being offered to her and she started to come back to life.
 That is the thing about all PMADS: recovery is possible, it is available, and you deserve to feel better.

 Let's talk recovery.
 I am a HUGE proponent of setting up your Postpartum Care Team exactly the same way you might handpick the items for your Baby Shower registry.
-This might look like a mental health therapist, a massage therapist that specializes in postpartum massage, an acupuncturist, a naturopath, a postpartum doula, a chiropractor, a gym membership (or a walking buddy!) or whatever you feel like might help you ease into the transition of motherhood.
-Cause it's a beautiful, messy, wild ride.
-And you don't have to do it alone, even if you want to."
+This might look like a mental health therapist, a massage therapist that specializes in postpartum massage, an acupuncturist, a naturopath, a postpartum doula, a chiropractor, a gym membership or a walking buddy, or whatever you feel might help you ease into the transition of motherhood.
+It's a beautiful, messy, wild ride.
+And you don't have to do it alone, even if you want to.

 If you or someone you know shows signs of PPP, they should go to the hospital immediately or call 911.